 Withdrawal Options for Deferred Annuities.
 After the first year following the issuance of a deferred annuity policy, holders of deferred annuities are typically permitted penalty-free withdrawals up to a contractually specified amount.
 The penalty-free withdrawal amount is typically 10% of the prior year account value for FIAs, and is typically up to accumulated interest for fixed rate annuities, subject to certain restrictions.
 Withdrawals in excess of allowable penalty-free amounts are assessed a surrender charge if such withdrawals are made during the penalty period of the deferred annuity policy.
 The penalty period typically ranges from seven to fourteen years for FIAs and three to ten years for fixed rate annuities.
 This surrender charge initially ranges from 8% to 15% of the contract value for FIAs and is 9% of the contract value for fixed rate annuities and generally decreases by approximately one to two percentage points per year during the penalty period.
-The average surrender charge is 8% for our FIAs and 7% for our fixed rate annuities as of December 31, 2021.
+The average surrender charge was 7% for our FIAs and 7% for our fixed rate annuities as of December 31, 2022.
+A market value adjustment ("MVA") will also apply in most states to any withdrawal that incurs a surrender charge, subject to certain exceptions.
+The MVA is based on a formula that accounts for changes in interest rates since contract issuance.
+Generally, if interest rates have risen, the MVA will decrease surrender value, whereas if rates have fallen, it will increase surrender value.
+At December 31, 2022, approximately 72% of our business included an MVA feature.

-The following table summarizes our deferred annuity account values and surrender charge protection as of December 31, 2021 (dollars in millions):
+The following table summarizes our deferred annuity account values and surrender charge protection as of December 31, 2022:

+ate and Fixed

-Fixed Ann ixed Rate and Fixed Indexed Annuities Account Value Percent of Weighted Average Surrender Charge
+nuities Account Value Percent of Total Weighted Average Surrender Charge

-SURRENDER CHARGE EXPIRATION BY YEAR
+SURRENDER CHARGE EXPIRATION BY YEAR (Dollars in millions)

-Out of surrender charge \$ 2,606 10 % - %
+Out of surrender charge \$ 2,626 9 % - %

-2022 1,260 5 % 4 %
+2023 1,463 5 % 5 %

-2023-2025 5,162 19 % 6 %
+2024 - 2026 6,830 22 % 6 %

-2026-2027 4,400 16 % 7 %
+2027 - 2028 5,017 17 % 7 %

-2028-2029 5,038 19 % 8 %
+2029 - 2030 5,977 20 % 8 %

-Thereafter 8,206 31 % 10 %
+Thereafter 8,490 27 % 11 %

-Total \$ 26,672 100 % 7 %
+Total \$ 30,403 100 % 37 %